 Prior to joining Cuddy & Feder, Brendan was a litigation associate in the New York City office of a top international law firm.
 His work included representing global financial services companies in litigation and governmental investigations relating to the 2008 subprime mortgage and credit crisis.
 He also represented clients ranging from Fortune 50 companies to individual Directors and Officers in complex litigation matters and in responding to inquiries and subpoenas from state and federal prosecutors, state attorney generals, government and financial regulatory agencies and self-regulatory organizations.

 Brendan brings his expertise and passion to the service of his community.
-He is a board member of the Carver Center and a writing coach for Future 5.
-He is active in pro bono matters, representing clients in criminal appeals, asylum and immigration matters, and applications and appeals to the Veteran’s Administration.
+He is a board member of the Carver Center and of The Legal Aid Society of Westchester County.
+He has been active in pro bono matters, representing clients in criminal appeals, asylum and immigration matters, and applications and appeals to the Veteran’s Administration.

 While in law school, Brendan worked at the U.S. Attorney’s office for the District of Connecticut and the Connecticut State’s Attorney’s Office.
 He was a finalist in the Alva P. Loiselle Moot Court Competition and received three awards for excellence in Evidence and Constitutional Law.